 Self-employed income support scheme (SEISS)

-You can make a claim for Universal Credit while you wait for the grant.
+While you wait for the grant, you can make a claim for Universal Credit.
 You should record the grant as part of your self-employment income.
-This may affect the amount of Universal Credit you get but will not affect Universal Credit claims for earlier periods.
+This may affect the amount of Universal Credit you get, however, this will not affect Universal Credit claims for earlier periods.

 Please be aware that self-employed people who pay themselves a salary and dividends through their own company are not classed as self-employed for these purposes.
 If you operate a PAYE scheme, you can 'furlough' yourself if you have no work and thereby benefit from the Job Retention Scheme.